 Phi Alpha Theta was founded in 1921 at the University of Arkansas for students who showed excellence in the study of history.
-Today, it has over eight hundred fifty chapters at American and foreign universities and a membership of over two hundred seventy thousand.
+Today, there are more than 350,000 members in 860 chapters.

 Membership in Phi Alpha Theta

-Undergraduate students must complete at least 12 semester hours in History (4 courses), a GPA of at least 3.1 in History, a GPA of 3.0 or better overall, and rank in the top 35% of the class.
+Undergraduate students must complete at least 12 semester hours in History (4 courses), a GPA of at least 3.1 in History, a GPA of 3.0 or better overall.
 Membership is not limited to History majors.

 Graduate students should have completed a minimum of 12 semester hours towards their Master's Degree, have a GPA of better than 3.5, and have completed approximately 30% of the residence requirements for the Master's Degree.

 Faculty members above the rank of Instructor who teach History automatically qualify, pay the same induction fee, and receive the same membership privileges.
-There is a one-time fee for lifetime membership (currently $45 at SFASU), which includes four issues of the quarterly journal The Historian.
+There is a one-time fee for lifetime membership (currently $50 at SFA), which includes four issues of the quarterly journal The Historian.

-If you have received an invitation to join the SFASU chapter of Phi Alpha Theta, or are interested in finding out if you qualify for induction, please contact Dr. Dana Cooper, the chapter’s faculty adviser. and Awards
+If you have received an invitation to join the SFASU chapter of Phi Alpha Theta, or are interested in finding out if you qualify for induction, please contact Dr. Mark Barringer, the chapter’s faculty adviser. and Awards

 Phi Alpha Theta members are encouraged to apply for the scholarships awarded to history majors through the Alumni Association of Stephen F. Austin State University.
 These include the Jack Raines McKinney Scholarship, the Red and Thelma Jagoe Harling History and Political Science Scholarship, the Sara S. Snyder History Scholarship, and the James L. Nichols History Scholarship.
 In addition, the History Department presents an annual "Outstanding History Student" award at the Spring Awards banquet.